This lesson will explore the following topics:

 - Listen to the audio lecture “Vocational Issues”.
 Click here for PDF notes for the lecture.

 - Read “Vocational Issues Related to Life Care Planning” (Please see attached file: Lesson 9 – Reading 1).

 - Read “The Vocational Rehabilitation Evaluation” (Please see attached file: Lesson 9 – Reading 2).

-- Read Chapter 4: “The Role of the Vocational Rehabilitation Counselor in Life Care Planning”, Life Care Planning and Case Management Handbook (3rd edition).
+- Read Chapter 4: “The Role of the Vocational Rehabilitation Counselor in Life Care Planning”, Life Care Planning and Case Management Handbook (3rd edition or 4th edition).

 This chapter describes the function of the vocational counselor as part of the interdisciplinary team.
 Vocational counselors can work with life care planners to determine if the client is able to return to work.
 They can make recommendations as to vocational training and assistance needed.

 This chapter describes different assessments used by the vocational counselor to determine the client’s return to work potential.
 Vocational counselors may be able to provide wage loss and earning capacity analyses.